skoppe/spasm/README.md

 # WIP

-- CSS stylesets are currently disabled.
+- Generated CSS stylesets from D are currently disabled.
 - Currently no memory is freed.
 - The generated webassembly binaries needs manual stripping to reduce code bloat.
 - Most js host api's are missing (xhr, localstorage, etc.).